Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 FAQ:

-What is the best part of Prague to stay in?
+What is the best part of Prague to stay?

 In my opinion, Staré Mesto (Prague 1) is the best area for most tourists.
 If you stay in this neighborhood you’re going to be within walking distance of all of the major sights and you’re never far from a nice restaurant or bar.